alwoh/portfolio-hugosite/content/posts/my-camp-trip/index.md

 - family
 ---

-Here are pictures from my recent camp trip to Columbine Lake.

-{{< postimage "IMG_9217.jpg" "Columbine Lake" "600" >}}
-{{< postimage "IMG_9221.jpg" "Columbine Lake" "600" >}}
+{{< blogparagraph "Here are pictures from my recent camp trip to Columbine Lake.
+It was my first time backpacking and we trekked 3 miles from the trailhead parking.
+We used the AllTrails app to track our progress, and while it gave it a moderate difficulty rating I'd say with what we packed it was little more than moderate." "">}}

 <!--more-->

-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+{{< postimage "IMG_9217.jpg" true "Columbine Lake" "600x">}}
+{{< postimage "IMG_9221.jpg" true "Columbine Lake" "600x">}}